isabella232/netappfiles-python-crr-sdk-sample/README.md

         ```
         >Note: for other Azure Active Directory authentication methods for Python, please refer to these [samples](https://github.com/AzureAD/microsoft-authentication-library-for-python/tree/dev/sample).

-# What is example.py doing?
+# What does example.py do?

-This sample project is dedicated to demonstrate how to enable cross-region replication in Azure NetApp Files for a NFS v4.1 enabled volume, similar to other examples.
+This sample project demonstrates how to enable cross-region replication in Azure NetApp Files for a NFS v4.1 enabled volume, similar to other examples.
 The authentication method is based on a service principal.
 This project will create two ANF Accounts in different regions with a capacity pool, a single volume using Standard service level tier in the Source ANF, and Data Replication Volume with Standard service level tier in the destination region.
-When the volumes have been created, a replication is authorized between the two volumes.
+After the volumes are created, a replication is authorized between the two volumes.
 Finally, all created resources will be deleted via the cleanup process (as long as the appropriate variable in example.py has been set to 'True').

 # Contents